 WSA Module 01: Windows Server Fundamentals

-Slide 1 of 27 ← Course Overview
+Slide 1 of 28 ← Course Overview

 Windows Server Fundamentals

-• PowerShell Basics - Cmdlets, the pipeline, and filtering with Where-Object
+• PowerShell ★ — verb-noun, pipeline, Where-Object

 Windows Server Editions